-- (1) The board shall request from the Department of Justice subsequent arrest notification service, pursuant to Section 11105.2 of the Penal Code, for each person who submitted information pursuant to this subdivision. - (2) The Department of Justice shall charge a fee sufficient to cover the cost of processing the request described in this section. - 2999.31. (a) In order to obtain a license as a behavior analyst, an individual shall submit an application on a form approved by the board accompanied by the fees required by the board as specified in Section 2999.93. - (b) The board shall verify with the An applicant shall include, with the application, verification from the certifying entity that the applicant meets both of the following requirements: - (1) Has passed the Board Certified Behavior Analyst examination or an equivalent examination administered by the certifying entity. - (2) Maintains an active status as a certified behavior analyst with the certifying entity. - (c) Each applicant shall obtain a passing score on a California law and ethics examination administered by the board. - (d) This section shall become inoperative on July 1, 2018.
-An applicant who submits his or her application prior to July 1, 2018, shall be required to meet the requirements of this section to be licensed by the board. - (e) This section shall remain in effect only until January 1, 2019, and as of that date is repealed. - 2999.32. (a) In order to obtain a license as a behavior analyst, an individual shall submit an application on a form approved by the board accompanied by the fees required by the board as specified in Section 2999.93. - (b)An applicant shall maintain active status as a certified behavior analyst in good standing with a certifying entity.
-The board shall verify with the certifying entity that the applicant has passed the Board Certified Behavior Analyst Examination or an equivalent examination administered by the certifying entity. - (b) An applicant shall include, with the application, verification from the certifying entity that the applicant meets both of the following requirements: - (1) Has passed the Board Certified Behavior Analyst examination or an equivalent examination administered by the certifying entity. - (2) Maintains an active status as a certified behavior analyst with the certifying entity. - (c) Each applicant shall obtain a passing score on a California law and ethics examination administered by the board. - (d) The applicant shall possess a master's degree or higher level of education from an institution, which meets the requirements described in Section 2999.35, that was conferred in behavior analysis, psychology, or education, or conferred in a degree program in which the applicant completed a behavior analysis course sequence approved by the certifying entity. - (e) In addition to subdivisions (a) to (d), inclusive, an individual shall meet one of the following paragraphs in order to be licensed under this chapter: - (1) An individual shall have completed both of the following: - (A) Two hundred seventy hours of classroom graduate-level instruction in all of the following content areas: - (i) Ethical and professional conduct coursework consisting of 45 hours.
+- (1) The board shall request from the Department of Justice subsequent arrest notification service, pursuant to Section 11105.2 of the Penal Code, for each person who submitted information pursuant to this subdivision. - (2) The Department of Justice shall charge a fee sufficient to cover the cost of processing the request described in this section. - 2999.31. (a) In order to obtain a license as a behavior analyst, an individual shall submit an application on a form approved by the board accompanied by the fees required by the board as specified in Section 2999.93. - (b) An applicant shall include, with the application, verification from the certifying entity that the applicant meets both of the following requirements: - (1) Has passed the Board Certified Behavior Analyst examination or an equivalent examination administered by the certifying entity. - (2) Maintains an active status as a certified behavior analyst with the certifying entity. - (c) Each applicant shall obtain a passing score on a California law and ethics examination administered by the board. - (d) This section shall become inoperative on July 1, 2019.
+An applicant who submits his or her application prior to July 1, 2019, shall be required to meet the requirements of this section to be licensed by the board. - (e) This section shall remain in effect only until January 1, 2020, and as of that date is repealed. - 2999.32. (a) In order to obtain a license as a behavior analyst, an individual shall submit an application on a form approved by the board accompanied by the fees required by the board as specified in Section 2999.93. - (b) An applicant shall include, with the application, verification from the certifying entity that the applicant meets both of the following requirements: - (1) Has passed the Board Certified Behavior Analyst examination or an equivalent examination administered by the certifying entity. - (2) Maintains an active status as a certified behavior analyst with the certifying entity. - (c) Each applicant shall obtain a passing score on a California law and ethics examination administered by the board. - (d) The applicant shall possess a master's degree or higher level of education from an institution, which meets the requirements described in Section 2999.35, that was conferred in behavior analysis, psychology, or education, or conferred in a degree program in which the applicant completed a behavior analysis course sequence approved by the certifying entity or otherwise deemed an applicable equivalent by the certifying entity. - (e) In addition to subdivisions (a) to (d), inclusive, an individual shall meet one of the following paragraphs in order to be licensed under this chapter: - (1) An individual shall have completed both of the following: - (A) Two hundred seventy hours of classroom graduate-level instruction in all of the following content areas: - (i) Ethical and professional conduct coursework consisting of 45 hours.
 The content must be taught in one or more freestanding courses devoted to ethical and professional conduct of behavior analysts. - (ii) Concepts and principles of behavior analysis consisting of 45 hours. - (iii) Research methods in behavior analysis, consisting of 25 hours of measurement, including data analysis, and 20 hours of experimental design. - (iv) Applied behavior analysis, consisting of 45 hours of fundamental elements of behavior change and specific behavior change procedures, 30 hours of identification of the problem and assessment, 10 hours of intervention and behavior change considerations, 10 hours of behavior change systems, and 10 hours of implementation, management, and supervision.